wombatus2137/my-scripts/README.md

 Releases current and request new IP from DHCP server.

 ## Config Git
-Configures Git with GPG signing and Conventional Changelog
+Configures Git with GPG, SSH, and Conventional Changelog

 ## SSH server & SSH client
 Configures SSH.